 Now, add the rich culture and tradition, amazing people, and incredible food…need I say more?

-So, hop on a plane and visit some of these Greek beauty spots.
+So, hop on a plane or choose a Greece group tour and visit some of these Greek beauty spots.

 Athens, Greece | Capital of Greece